bangarangler/theremake/remake-client/src/projects/stockbot.md

 projectTitle: Stock Bot
 slug: stockbot
 projectRole: Full Stack
-projectDescription: 'Stock Bot is an trading robot.
+projectDescription: 'Stock Bot is a trading robot.
 Designed with the sole purpose of making us money while we sleep.
 I need to learn this. | Note to future self... jon go study this!'
 techUsed: ["typescript", "golang", "aws", "docker", "kubernetes"]